 The Florida Board of Governors has seventeen members, fourteen of which are selected by the governor of Florida and confirmed by the Florida Senate.
 Other members include the commissioner of education (an elected position), the chair of the Florida Student Association, and the chair of the Advisory Council of Faculty Senates.
-The board selects the chancellor of the State University System of Florida, now Raymond Rodrigues.
+The board selects the chancellor of the State University System of Florida, now Marshall M. Criser III.
 Appointments to the board of governors have been strategic, with few education professionals coming from the system.
 Their strategic planning has been focused mostly on educational excellence, keeping tuition low, updating institutional missions to adapt to changes in the economy and accountability planning while also being concerned that "some unproductive academic programs are being re-tooled or terminated."13 Oversight and vision are cast mostly in economic terms-ensuring that programs are efficient and responding to the economic demands of the state.
 An admirable emphasis on STEM infuses the strategic plan for 2020-2025.
+The university system made no significant changes in light of the racial turmoil of 2020.

 The university system's mission statement speaks of responding to the needs of a "diverse state."
 It wants a university system that serves Floridians and will judge students based on merit.
 Almost no DEI language informs its self-understanding, the board of governor's goals or its mission, which emphasize excellence, productivity, and strategic priorities for a knowledge economy.
-Many university presidents have come from outside higher education, making them uniquely situated to resist higher education's drift to

-DEI.
-The board of governors has shown the ability to put forward metrics to hold Florida's universities accountable for putting DEI in a box, and it should do so in this case.14
+Many university presidents have come from outside higher education, making them uniquely situated to resist higher education's drift to DEI.
+The board thus deserves credit for the recent statement from Florida university presidents that promises to promote only the traditional, common-sense understandings of diversity and equity.14 That statement is a good start.
+The board of governors has shown the ability to put forward metrics to hold Florida's universities accountable for putting DEI in a box, and it should do so in this case.
+The president's own metrics are not enough, in that they do not point to a positive vision of education in competence and professionalism.